 Pre-diabetes means your blood glucose levels are higher than normal but not high enough for a diagnosis of diabetes.
 People with pre-diabetes are at an increased risk for developing type 2 diabetes and for heart disease and stroke.
 The good news is that if you have pre-diabetes, you can reduce your risk of getting type 2 diabetes.
 With modest weight loss and moderate physical activity, you can delay or prevent type 2 diabetes.
 Learn more about prediabetes here.

 Signs of Diabetes

 Many people with diabetes experience one or more telling symptoms, including extreme thirst or hunger, a frequent need to urinate and/or fatigue.
 Some lose weight without trying.
 Additional signs include sores that heal slowly, dry, itchy skin, loss of feeling or tingling in the feet and blurry eyesight.
 Some people with diabetes, however, have no symptoms at all.

 How Many Have Diabetes?

 Nearly 26 million Americans age 20 or older (11.3 percent of all people in this age group) have diabetes, according to 2011 estimates from the Centers for Disease Control and Prevention (CDC).
 About 1.9 million people aged 20 years or older were newly diagnosed with diabetes in 2010 alone.
 People can get diabetes at any age, but the risk increases as we get older.
 In 2011, almost 11 million older adults living in the U.S--nearly 27 percent of people 65 or older--have diabetes.

 If Diabetes is Not Managed

 Diabetes is a very serious disease.
-Over time, diabetes that is not well controlled causes serious damage to the eyes, kidneys, nerves, and heart, gums and teeth.
-If When you have diabetes, you are more than twice as likely as people without someone who does not have diabetes to have a heart disease or a stroke., People with diabetes also tend to develop heart disease or stroke at an earlier age than others.
+Over time, diabetes that is not well controlled causes serious damage to the eyes, kidneys, nerves, heart, gums and teeth.
+If you have diabetes, you are more than twice as likely as people without diabetes to have a heart disease or a stroke.
+People with diabetes also tend to develop heart disease or stroke at an earlier age than others.